timothyhull/namedtuple-maker/README.md

 :white_check_mark: Provide the `namedtuple` attribute names in a `kwarg` of the decorated function, or enter attribute names at prompts.

+:white_check_mark: Automatically corrects attribute name entries that would be invalid.

 ---

 ### :warning: Requirements